iamutkarshb/flappy-bird/README.md

 myenv\scripts\activate
 ````

+**Note:**
+    Project is made according to my favorite play style.
+If you want to make your own custom game and initialize it to your custom play style.

+    Checkout the steps below.

 ![](https://i.imgur.com/6zM7JBq.png)

 Python is a very versatile modern programming language and in this course you will learn basic game development using a python library called pygame.
 We will be creating a clone version of the very popular game called flappy bird that made a lot of money for  it's developer few years ago.